 It also requires that you adopt a very different mindset when it comes to making and spending money.

 5 Ways to Build Generational Wealth

-No matter what your current circumstances are, building generational wealth is an option that’s available to everyone.
-Here are five ways you start right away.
+No matter what your current circumstances are, creating generational wealth is an option that’s available to everyone.
+Here are five ways you can start right away.

 1. Get Your spending Under Control

 The first place to start is by getting your spending under control.
 If you’re unable to manage your spending, then it won’t matter how much you earn.
 That’s why it’s important to learn how to spend wisely.

 Start by tracking your spending every month and evaluating where you’re spending your money.
 It will likely be very eye-opening for you to see where that money is actually going.

 Once you’ve tracked your spending for a full month, it’s time to come up with a budget, and look for any areas where you can cut your spending.
 By creating a zero-sum budget, you ensure that all of your money is assigned a purpose and isn’t being wasted throughout the month.

 And if you don’t have one already, start saving up a six-month emergency fund.
 An emergency fund will keep you from getting off track when financial emergencies arise.